localstatic/dotfiles/README.md

 Config Files
 ------------

-Configuration files included in this repository are those for which there is not significant per-machine differences.
+Configuration files included in this repository are those for which there are no significant per-machine differences.
 All of these files have names that begin with a period, and are therefore hidden from display by default on UNIX-like systems.
 The init script above makes this naming assumption and only operates on these files.